 His hobbies include volunteering in the community, singing, traveling, watching Netflix, and hanging out with his family and friends.

-Josh is the past President for the Kiwanis Club of East Greenup County and the Chairman of the Flatwoods Parks and Recreation Board.
+Josh is the past President for the Kiwanis Club of East Greenup County, the Chairman of the Flatwoods Parks and Recreation Board and serves on the McConell House Board.
 He also writes a weekly column for the Greenup Beacon, "Life, Taxes and Beyond".